Wall Street bullish on ride-hailing firms on lower driver costs, recovery signs

 “We think the ride-sharing environment will likely exhibit rational behavior both during and post-COVID as it relates to lower rider and driver incentives.
 Per management, rider incentives have essentially gone to zero,” RBC Capital Markets said.

-With lockdown rules easing in the Unites Sates, Lyft rides rose 21% in the first week of May compared with a low point on April 12.
+With lockdown rules easing in the United States, Lyft rides rose 21% in the first week of May compared with a low point on April 12.

 “We expect rideshare demand to gradually come back as States relax stay-at-home orders and as riders possibly prefer private rides vs. public transport in the near term,” J.P.Morgan analysts said in a note.